ambiguousname/ambiguousname.github.io/_posts/2022-02-12-microgame-jam.md

 5. For those of you who may have browsed my Github, you might have noticed I submitted a game to the Microgame Jam WHILE the jam was in progress.
 "This'll be easy," I thought, "I can help coordinate the jam and write a game for it really quick!"
 I won't say I was wrong, but I wasn't exactly right either.
 No more participating in events WHILE I'm organizing them.

 With all of this in mind, I have some pretty great potential improvements.
 For those, you'll just have to wait and see (assuming we ever do this again).

+Thank you for taking the time to read this, and remember that run time errors suck.